 Daniel graduated from UBC in 2003 with joint degrees in Physiotherapy and Human Kinetics.
 His primary areas of expertise are manual therapy and sports injuries.
 He enjoys helping patients develop sport-specific exercise and training routines to help them heal, prevent re-injury and to improve performance.
 Dan is an intermediate level manipulative therapist, having completed his Part A certificate in Manual Therapy in 2008, and is a Gunn certified IMS (intramuscular stimulation) practitioner.
 He has also completed courses in Mulligan’s mobilization with movement, Diane Lee’s Thoracic spine, Shirley Sarhmann’s lower back and hip retraining and both LJ Lee’s “Sports thorax” and “Sports Pelvis”.
 Dan is passionate about soccer.
 He has worked with the BC Soccer Association, UBC Soccer program and spent two years as the physiotherapist for Capilano College/University Athletics.
 In the past 10 years, Dan has been working with the Canadian Soccer Association as a team physiotherapist and most recently with the Men’s National Beach soccer team in the Bahamas.
 In 2008 he worked with the National Men’s team in their attempts to qualify for the 2008 Summer Olympic Games and during the Vancouver 2010 Winter Olympics he was a member of the Host Medical Team.
 While at UBC, Dan captained the varsity soccer team and today continues to compete in the Over 30 category.
 He also enjoys running, skiing, tennis, basketball, outdoor sports as well as his young family.
 Dan became a partner at CSPC in 2013.

-Cathy joined City Sports and Physiotherapy Clinic in 2001, after graduating from the University of Western Ontario with a degree in Kinesiology focusing on athletic therapy.
+***If you are a new patient wishing to book with Cathy - please call the clinic directly.
+604-606-1420 Cathy joined City Sports and Physiotherapy Clinic in 2001, after graduating from the University of Western Ontario with a degree in Kinesiology focusing on athletic therapy.
 Cathy continued to pursue her passion for treating musculoskeletal injuries at the University of Toronto and graduated with a degree in Physical Therapy in 2001.
 Following graduation, she completed postgraduate courses, achieving her intermediate level in manual and manipulative physiotherapy.
 Cathy also completed specialized training in vestibular assessment and treatment, enabling her to assess and treat vertigo, dizziness and other vestibular disorders.
 Cathy enjoys an active lifestyle of running, hiking and skiing.

 Pilates is not just about “the core” but yet, it is all about the core and the mind-body connection.
 Using a variety of equipment that is often spring-loaded, the exercises are low impact in nature making them safe for most joints throughout the healing process from injury.
 Pilates is designed to build strength, endurance, body awareness, balance and good posture.
 It improves flexibility, joint mobility, and breathing control.
 Exercise quality is the focus rather than quantity.
 And, as you’ll discover, sometimes the lighter the resistance, the more challenging the exercise!
 Using Pilates exercises within our Physiotherapy sessions is referred to as Clinical Pilates.
 Here at City Sports & Physiotherapy, some of our physiotherapists have studied Clinical Pilates and incorporate it into their treatment sessions.
 We also have a Pilates instructor who teaches one-on-one sessions, both for patients who are currently undergoing physiotherapy, as well as for those of you who have been discharged from physiotherapy but want to continue the practice of Pilates as a way of life.
 If you have any questions about Pilates at City Sports & Physiotherapy, please contact us!